cueglow/glowdtf/dev-docs/GDTF.md

 The value of frozen ChannelFunctions is cached in the programmer in the case a user freezes a ChannelFunction and then unfreezes it again, in which case it should still have its old value.
-When the programmer is cleared, frozen ChannelFunction values are reset to the default value of the ChannelFunction.
+When the programmer is cleared or otherwise emptied, frozen ChannelFunction values are reset to the default value of the ChannelFunction.
+Frozen values are never saved to cues and cues do not respect frozen values currently in the programmer, relying on default values instead to create reproducible behavior.

 There are two mechanisms that cause a ChannelFunction to be frozen:
 - Exclusion